Robertleoj/slam_dunk/README.md

 ![](./images/two_scenes.png)

-The windows are fully controllable - you can drag them around, make tabs, use them in floating mode, dock them to the sides like you see in the screenshot.
+The windows are fully controllable - you can drag them around, make tabs, use them in floating mode, or dock them to the sides like you see in the screenshot.
 All of this is supported by [ImGui](https://github.com/ocornut/imgui).

 Here is a slightly more elaborate example of something you can do with SlamDunk: